Lies My Father Told Me (1960 film)

-Lies My Father Told Me is a 1960 film directed by Don Chaffey.
-It stars Harry Brogan and Betsy Blair.
+Lies My Father Told Me is a 1960 British film directed by Don Chaffey and starring Harry Brogan and Betsy Blair.
+It was written by Ted Allan.

+The film was to be distributed by Eros Films but the company went bankrupt, with this and three other films, Johnny Nobody, Middle of Nowhere and Carolina, awaiting distribution.

 Plot

 This film follows Jewish people in Dublin; in a working-class family, a young boy becomes increasingly close to an old orthodox Jew and assimilates his views, much to the dismay of his family.